strapdata/elassandra/docs/elassandra/source/operations.rst

        }
    }'

-Of course, if the token range filter covers all ranges (Long.MIN_VALUE to Long.MAX_VALUE), Elassandra automatically removes the useless filter.
+Of course, if the token range filter covers all ranges (Long.MIN_VALUE to Long.MAX_VALUE), Elassandra will automatically remove the useless filter.

-Finally, you can restrict a query to the coordinator node with *preference=_only_local* parameter, for all token_ranges as shown below :
+Finally, you can restrict a query to the coordinator node with *preference=_only_local* parameter, for all token_ranges as shown below:

 .. code::